MikeGawi/ePiframe_plugin/docs/SETUP.md

 # Tutorial

-Small [tutorial](https://github.com/MikeGawi/ePiframe_plugin/blob/master/docs/TUTORIAL.md) that gathers all steps needed to implement a plugin with different functionalities.
+[Tutorial](https://github.com/MikeGawi/ePiframe_plugin/blob/master/docs/TUTORIAL.md) that gathers all steps needed to implement a plugin with different functionalities.